-Risk assessment is a process that

-examines the toxicity of a chemical

-and the potential exposure to that

-chemical in order to estimate the

-bination of toxicity and exposure

-(Risk = Toxicity x Exposure).
-The

-risk assessment study discussed in

-this publication used the U.S. EPA

-which includes assessing exposure,

-dose and characterization of risk.

-risk assessment methodology,

-risk to human health.
-Risk is a com-
+Risk assessment is a process that examines the toxicity of a chemical and the potential exposure to that chemical in order to estimate the risk to human health.
+Risk is a combination of toxicity and exposure (Risk = Toxicity x Exposure).
+The risk assessment study discussed in this publication used the U.S. EPA risk assessment methodology, which includes assessing exposure, dose and characterization of risk.